oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 Also, if you are working on a backend api service, you can try to look at the corresponding backend Python `controllers` file to check the response dict.
 The backend `controller` and `domain` layers have docstrings which clearly explain the types of data that are passed to the frontend.

-## Defining types for a third party library
+## Defining types for a third-party library

 First of all check if the library already has types -
 - Some libraries already have types along with them.
 If yes, you need not do anything.
 - Check if the library has types in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
 If yes, you can just install the types using `yarn`.
+For example, you need types for node.
+You can install them using command `yarn add @types/node --dev`.

 If the library doesn't have any types.
 You'll have to write types for the lib using the following instructions.

-1. Find the source code of the third party library
+1. Find the source code of the third-party library

     For adding type definitions for a js library, the first step is to find the source code of the library.